 Evidence found at the border of the village proves that the area was inhabited as early as in the Neolithic period.
 Archaeologists also discovered objects from Roman times.
-Written sources first mentioned the town in 1274 and then in 1283 in the form of Hydegsyd.
-It was named after the cold water spring in the "Dezsma cellar", which was renovated in 2000 in the memory of the Millennium.
-Croatian settlers came to the settlement during the Turkish occupation, and the town is still mostly inhabited by Croatians.
+Written sources first mentioned the town in 1274 and then in 1283 in the form of Hydegduring the Turkish occupation, and the town is still mostly inhabited by Croatians.